-The quantitative analysis in this paper is based on a data set for five Latin American economies (Argentina, Brazil, Colombia, Mexico and Peru) and with information for asset prices (equity and, in a few cases, housing prices), credit, investment, capital flows and private investment for the period 1980-2008.
-All series are deflated by consumer price indices to account for inflation (a detailed description of the data set is presented in Appendix A).
+The quantitative analysis in this paper is based on a data set of five Latin American economies (Argentina, Brazil, Colombia, Mexico, and Peru) with information about asset prices (equity and, in a few cases, housing prices), credit, investment, capital flows, and private investment for the period 1980-2008.
+All series are deflated by consumer price indices to account for inflation (a detailed description of the data set is presented in Appendix 1).

-The evolution of stock prices in the five countries can be divided into three subperiods (Figure 1):
+The evolution of stock prices in the five countries can be divided into three subperiods (Graph 1):

-- In the eighties, real equity prices showed no clear trend with some spikes in Brazil and Argentina. - In the nineties, a synchronized boom and bust episode was evident for all the countries in the sample except Brazil, where the rising trend continued during the entire decade. - During the two-thousands, there was a substantial increase in amplitude in asset price movements until 2006, and a reversal afterwards.
+- In the eighties, real equity prices showed no clear trend with some spikes in Brazil and Argentina. - In the nineties, a synchronized boom and bust episode was evident for all the countries in the sample, except Brazil, where the rising trend continued during the entire decade. - During the two-thousands, there was a substantial increase in amplitude in asset price movements until 2006 and a reversal afterwards.
 However, equity prices remained high in all the countries.